iamaswanth/iamaswanth/README.md

 - 📫 How to reach me: aswanth.babu@outlook.com
 - 💬 Ask me about ...

-I'm a Sonftware Engineer from India interested in front-end web development, Python and maths. keep Optimized !!
+I'm a Software Engineer from India interested in front-end web development, Python and maths. keep Optimized !!

 If you speak English and want to contact me - feel free. 😉